eshaanraj25/Deep-Dive-into-Transformer-Segmentation-A-Comparative-Architectural-Study/ViT/Readme.md

 # Vision Transformer for Image Segmentation

-This repository contains the implementation of a Vision Transformer-based model for image segmentation tasks, inspired by the paper "An Image Is Worth 16x16 Words".
+This repository contains the implementation of a Vision Transformer-Framework.

 ## Model Architecture